cjus/python-coding-challenge/README.md

 # A Coding Challenge

 I recently applied for a job that asked whether I'd be willing to complete a coding challenge.
-The challenge in question was marked as hard on the programming site and only 26% of the developers who attempted it have been able to solve it.
-I score 100% - but I don't say that to brag.
-The problem took me quite some time and effort to complete.
+The challenge in question was marked as **hard** on the programming site and after what seems like 4 years only 26% of the developers who attempted it have been able to solve it.
+I scored 100% - but I don't say that to brag.
+After completing the test I could see solutions by my peers and mine is certainly not as elegant as some of the ones I saw.
+Also, the problem took me quite some time and effort to complete.
 The reason is that it's a computer science problem and I don't have a formal computer science education.
 Although, I do have past game programming experience including in Chess AI - but that was also a long time ago!

-The challenge requires the use of data structures and algorithms to solve, involving the use of a depth first search algorithm and search tree data structure.
-Due to the complexity of the problem, it's not possible to brute force your way through it.
-The use of alpha-beta pruning is also required to solve the problem in real-time.
+The challenge requires the application of computer science concepts such as [recursion](https://en.wikipedia.org/wiki/Recursion#:~:text=Recursion%20in%20computer%20programming%20is,simpler%20versions%20of%20the%20problem), [data structures](https://en.wikipedia.org/wiki/Data_structure) (particularily, [trees](https://en.wikipedia.org/wiki/Tree_(data_structure))) and search algorithms such as [depth first search](https://en.wikipedia.org/wiki/Depth-first_search) and [backtracking](https://en.wikipedia.org/wiki/Backtracking).
+Due to the complexity of the problem, it's not possible to [brute force](https://en.wikipedia.org/wiki/Brute-force_search) a solution.
+The use of [heuristics](https://en.wikipedia.org/wiki/Heuristic_(computer_science)) such as [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) are required to solve the problem in real-time.

+> As a side note, even a family member's CS class at Dartmouth didn't seem to address all of those topics.
+Granted he may still encounter them later in his studies.

+In my solution I also built a simulator that closely models the one online.
+The simulator, included in this repo, uses [unix system pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to communicate with the client application which hosts the game AI.
+This wasn't required but I had time on my hands and having control of both ends of the problem made it easier to debug and test my solution.

 **Quick summary**
 - You have a four lane bridge with one to four bikes at the start of the bridge.